Notify me

 The Seiko 5 Sports Auto Moai Limited Edition was designed by anonymous artist Auto Moai, who hides their age and gender, only communicating via images of faceless people, as with the watch dials in this watch collaboration which is interesting both conceptually and aesthetically.

-In this watch, color gradients are applied using a gradient rainbow PVD treatment, to the hands which have a lightning-bolt inspired shape (a common motif of the artist), as well as to the index markers and other parts of the watch, with the artists signature grid pattern engraved on the bridge.
+In this watch, colour gradients are applied using a gradient rainbow PVD treatment, to the hands which have a lightning-bolt inspired shape (a common motif of the artist), as well as to the index markers and other parts of the watch, with the artists signature grid pattern engraved on the bridge.
 The result is a unique aesthetic, with the artists influence pushing creative watch design aesthetic into a new aesthetic space.

 The Tag Heuer Formula 1 Alec Monopoly Special Edition,